ibm-cloud-docs/account/include.md

 You can get the resource ID for the child deployment and then include an account by using the following command. `ibmcloud catalog entry-visibility-set <service-id> —-includes-add <some-other-account>`.

 The children of an object can inherit visibility in complex ways.
 If the child object is private, it has its own visibility configuration.
 However, if the child object is set to public, it inherits the visibility of its parent.
-Setting visibility on a private child object may restrict its visibility more than the parent.
+Setting visibility on a private child object might restrict its visibility more than the parent.

 For more information about how visibility works, see the [API docs](https://console.bluemix.net/apidocs/682).